HewlettPackard/python-hpOneView/examples/scripts/README.md

 hpOneView
 =========

-These example files are outdated, please see the examples in the folder: examples\resources
+These example files are outdated, please see the examples in the folder: ../examples